natcannon13/selenographist/README.md

 * 14 - Seer, Apprentice, Beholder, 2x Mason, 3x Werewolf, 6x Villager
 * 15 - Seer, Apprentice, Beholder, 2x Mason, 3x Werewolf, 7x Villager

-Player Count must be between 4 and 15.

-Discord role is only given to the mayor.
-Players assigned other roles receive a direct message from the bot informing them what their role is.
-If they are a werewolf, they learn who the other werewolf is.
-If they are a mason, they learn who the other mason is.
-If they are the Beholder, they learn the Seer and Apprentice.

-The Mayor is pinged in the mayor commands channel with a choice of n words depending on difficulty.
+The Mayor receives a Discord role granting them access to the mayor channel.
+The Mayor is then pinged in the mayor channel with a choice of a number of words depending on difficulty.

-n =

 * 2 on easy
 * 3 on medium
 * 4 on hard
 * 5 on ridiculous

-The words are numbered 1-n.
-To select his word, the mayor uses the command "!word <x>" where x is the number of his choice.
+The word choices will be numbered and displayed in the mayor channel.
+The mayor selects the Magic Word with

+#### !word <number>

 The Seer and Werewolves then receive a direct message containing the word.
 The Apprentice receives a direct message containing the word if the Mayor is the Seer.

+The bot will then announce that the town has a number of minutes, depending on difficulty, to guess the word.

+* 3 on easy
+* 4 on medium
+* 5 on hard
+* 6 on ridiculous

-The bot will then announce that the town has n+1 minutes to guess the word.
-During this time period players ask their questions to the mayor.
-The mayor will type commands in the mayor command channel to answer.
+During this time period players ask their questions to the Mayor.
+The Mayor will use the following command to answer:

-!t <token> <player>
+#### !t <token> <player>

-* The player parameter determines the person who will be pinged in the game channel with the answer.
-* The token parameter can be one of 6 valid options
+* Informs players of the Mayor's answer to their question, and tracks the remaining tokens.
+* There are 6 types of token.

   * y (yes)
   * n (no)